Brittany ScottStaff | Medical Devices and Drugs

 Brittany Scott joined Beasley Allen in October 2014 as an attorney in our Mass Torts section.
 She is working on cases where the regular use of talcum powder by women in the genital area for personal hygiene has been linked to the development of ovarian cancer.

-Brittany also graduated from the University of Alabama Birmingham (UAB) in May 2014, earning a Masters of Public Health.
+Brittany also graduated from the University of Alabama Birmingham (UAB) in May 2014, earning a Masters of Public Health, which has provided her with a unique perspective on the healthcare issues involved with her cases.

 Brittany is a member of the Junior League of Montgomery.
 Brittany and her husband, Mac, live in Prattville and are members of Church of the Highlands.